10 patents in this list

 LED light bulb with improved efficiency, dimming, power factor correction, and power conversion efficiency.
 The LED light bulb has an LED string with enough LEDs to be fully on at peak AC voltage.
 It also uses circuitry to adjust impedance to make the LED string appear resistive.
 This reduces flicker and allows dimming without electronics.
 The bulb communicates control signals over the AC power lines to control brightness and power factor correction.

-8. Dynamic Control Circuit for Flicker-Free LED Lighting with Dimmers
+8. LED Driver with Dynamic Impedance Control Circuit for Flicker-Free Dimming

 PHILIPS LIGHTING HOLDING B.V., 2019